 The proposed future collaboration is a floating platform combining UoW, UNSW catalyst technology and Mincarb (fibreglass floating platform) to produce a decentralised solution to fertilizer production that has a minimal land footprint.
-The technoeconomic analysis would accelerate commercialisation of a novel idea that contributes to fertilizer security, reduces impact of fertilizer run-off on the environment, and catalyse early innovators to reduce the import dependency by $14.6M USD.
+The technoeconomic analysis would accelerate commercialisation of a novel idea that contributes to fertilizer security, reduces impact of fertilizer run-off on the environment, and catalyse early innovators to reduce the import dependency by up to $14.6M USD.

 Roles

-•Electrode Production Line
+•Electrode Production Team

-•Fibreglass Floating Platform Fabrication
+•Fibreglass Floating Platform Fabrication Team

 •Power Management and Solar Power Design